MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

 You might never encounter a service protection limit error while you're learning how to use the Dataverse Web API with PowerShell.
 Scripts you write might be used to send the large number of requests necessary to encounter these errors, so you should know they can occur and how you can manage them using PowerShell.

-If you simply add the `MaximumRetryCount` parameter to every Dataverse call using `Invoke-RestMethod`, PowerShell will retry a very broad range of errors.
-This will make your scripts slow, especially when developing and testing.
-You would need to wait 10 to 15 seconds each time an error occurs, depending on how many re-tries you specify.
-An alternative approach is to encapsulate the `Invoke-RestMethod` in your own method that will manage retries for specific errors.
+If you add the `MaximumRetryCount` parameter to every Dataverse call using `Invoke-RestMethod`, PowerShell retries a broad range of errors.
+Retrying every error makes your scripts slow, especially when developing and testing.
+You would need to wait 10 to 15 seconds each time an error occurs, depending on how many retries you specify.
+An alternative approach is to encapsulate the `Invoke-RestMethod` in your own method that manages retries for specific errors.

 The following `Invoke-ResilientRestMethod` function takes a `request` hashtable object as a mandatory parameter and a boolean `returnHeader` flag to indicate whether to return the response header or not.
 It tries to use the `Invoke-RestMethod` using the `request` object.
 If the `returnHeader` flag is true, it returns the response header.
 If the REST method fails with a 429 error, it checks if the `request` object has a `MaximumRetryCount` property.
 If not, it adds one with a value of 3.
 It then retries the REST method using the request object and the retry-after value from the response header.
 If the flag is true, it returns the response header.
 If the REST method fails with any other error, it rethrows the exception.